 The best news for those looking at Admix 7 as a Portland cement additive, it reduces the cost of the project.
-The same can’t be said for those using it strictly for polishing, but that isn’t keeping architects and designers away from using it.
+The same can’t be said for those using it strictly for polishing.
+However, that isn’t keeping architects and designers away from using it.

-The admix was used on the new Amazon.com headquarters building in Arlington, Va, (“That was just to get a good polish,” says Lakebrink), and he recently worked with Mike Price, CEO of Livermore, Calif.-based Bay Area Concretes, on a project in San Francisco for much the same reason.
+The admix was used on the new Amazon.com headquarters building in Arlington, Va. (“That was just to get a good polish,” says Lakebrink).
+He recently worked with Mike Price, CEO of Livermore, Calif.-based Bay Area Concretes, on a project in San Francisco for much the same reason.

-The 415 Natoma project is a mixed-use retail and residential building that called for Bay Area Concretes through its PolishedCrete subsidiary to wet polish 12,000 square feet of Class A light aggregate, with 2,000 square feet also being treated with a penetrating dye during the Admix 7 process.
+The 415 Natoma project is space with both a mixed-use retail and residential.
+The space called for Bay Area Concretes, through its PolishedCrete subsidiary, to wet polish 12,000 square feet of Class A light aggregate.
+Bay Area Concretes also treated 2,000 square feet of the space with a penetrating dye during the Admix 7 process.